eholk/ArduinoExamples/LEDLightSensor/README.md

   on pin 13 if it is dark.
 * Fading - Like threshold, but uses `analogWrite()` to fade the LED on pin 13 in and out depending on how dark it is.

+The `LED Light Sensor.fzz` file includes circuit diagram for how to wire everything up.
+It uses Fritzing.